Husband Going Through a Life or Career Transition? Learn How to Be a More Supportive Partner

 For me, I’d rather give the risk a shot.

 You might be full of zeal for this change!
 Or you might feel a sinking in the pit of your stomach when you think about it.

-Regardless, when facing this risk, this change, this uncertainty, there are some things that have helped me to support my husband, face the unknown, and understand what this change means.
+Regardless, when facing this risk, this change, this uncertainty, there are some things that have helped me to support my husband, face the unknown, and keep my relationship healthy and balanced.